Massage Therapy CEs | Prenatal/Doula/Infant Courses

 Can I print the online courses if I want a hard copy?
 Most browsers allow you to print screen shots of any web page you visit but often the formatting leaves much to be desired.
-If you prefer hard copies, you have the option to purchase them after enrollment.
-Just look for the "hard copy order form" PDF file with the course materials.
+If you prefer hard copies, you should consider the "by mail" option.

 Can I review the online course materials after I’ve completed the test?
 Yes.
 Even after completing the test, you will always have the option to access the course materials, print another certificate, or review your test results.